AnyLogic

 After release resources

-[Visible if Send seized resources is selected]
+[Visible if the Send seized resources option is selected]

-Here you can select the behavior of the resources after they are released: they will either Return to home location or Stay where they are.
+Defines the behavior of the resources after they are released: they will either Return to home location or Stay where they are.

 Local variable: T unit — the resource unit